Pipes of Peace: Reissues

 In 1983, Pipes of Peace made its debut on CD on Columbia Records.
 In 1993, the album was remastered and reissued on CD as part of The Paul McCartney Collection.
 Three bonus tracks were included on the latter release: the previously unreleased "Twice in a Lifetime" (the title song of the 1985 film of the same name); his 1984 hit from the Rupert Bear project, "We All Stand Together"; and "Simple as That", released in 1986 on the charity album The Anti-Heroin Project – It's a Live-In World.

 The album was reissued in remastered form in 2015 as part of the ongoing Paul McCartney Archive Collection series of releases.
 The version with "enhanced packaging" contains three discs: the remastered album itself, a bonus audio disc containing mostly demo versions of the songs found on the first disc, and a disc with a film.
 The reissue was accompanied by the Record Store Day exclusive single "Say Say Say (2015 Remix)".

-Reception

-"Say Say Say" was released as the album's lead single in October 1983.
-A duet with Michael Jackson, it reached number 2 in the UK and number 1 in the US, where it remained for six weeks through to early in 1984.
-Pipes of Peace peaked at number 4 in the UK and number 15 in the US.
-Following "Say Say Say", the album's title track became a UK number 1, while in the US, the flipside "So Bad" hit number 23.

-Critical reaction was less positive than that which greeted Tug of War, many feeling that Pipes of Peace was a weaker execution of its predecessor's formula.
-In addition, according to McCartney biographer Howard Sounes, the album's commercial reception was "slightly disappointing, considering the quality of the work".

-Reviewing the album for the NME, Penny Reel described Pipes of Peace as "A dull, tired and empty collection of quasi-funk and gooey rock arrangements ... with McCartney cooing platitudinous sentiments on a set of lyrics seemingly made up on the spur of the moment."
-Reel opined that the "one decent moment" was the title track, which he found to be "a Beatlish soiree surely destined as a Christmas single", before concluding: "Even here, however, a note of insincerity in the vocal finally defeats the lyric's objective."